jeremyboggs/jeremyboggs.net/cv.md

 - Creative Lead, Center for History and New Media, George Mason University, January 2008–October 2010.
 - Web Developer, Center for History and New Media, George Mason University, January 2006–January 2008.
 - Lecturer, Department of History and Art History, George Mason University, August 2006–January 2012.
-- Lecturer, Department of Art and Visual Techology, George Mason University, August 2010.
+- Lecturer, Department of Art and Visual Technology, George Mason University, August 2010.

 ## Education